mafortin/mprage-like/README.md

 ---

-## External softwares used in the publication:
+## External softwares used in the related publication:

-- As part of the analysis pipeline described in the publication currently under review, several external softwares that were **not** developed as part of this work (and that also require additional python libraries than the ones provided in the *requirements.txt* here or other downloads) were used.
+- As part of the analysis pipeline described in the related publication, several external softwares that were **not** developed as part of this work (and that also require additional python libraries than the ones provided in the *requirements.txt* here or other downloads) were used.
 It's important to mention that these external softwares are **not** required to compute MPRAGE*like* images, only to reproduce the complete analysis pipeline from the publication.
   Therefore, in order to help users interested in recreating the same pipeline as the one described in the paper, we have decided to share all external softwares used with their respective functionality in the pipeline:

-1) **dwidenoise**:
+1) **hMRI toolbox**:

-   - **Description**: *dwidenoise* is a denoising module of MRtrix3 (https://mrtrix.readthedocs.io/en/dev/reference/commands/dwidenoise.html) exploiting data redundancy in the PCA domain using the prior knowledge that the eigenspectrum of random covariance matrices is described by the universal Marchenko-Pastur (MP) distribution.
-   - **Usage**: Marchenko-Pastur PCA denoising of the MPM images
-   - **MRtrix3 version used**: v0.3 (https://www.mrtrix.org/)

-2) **hMRI**:

    - **Description**: A toolbox for quantitative MRI and in vivo histology using MRI (hMRI) embedded in the Statistical Parametric Mapping (SPM: https://www.fil.ion.ucl.ac.uk/spm/) framework in MATLAB.
    - **Usage**: Coregistration of MPM images and creation of quantitative maps.
-   - **hMRI version used**: v0.3.0 (https://github.com/hMRI-group/hMRI-toolbox/releases/tag/v0.3.0)
+   - **hMRI version used**: v0.6.1 (https://github.com/hMRI-group/hMRI-toolbox/releases/tag/v0.3.0)

-3) **N4 bias field correction**:
+2) **N4 bias field correction**:

    - **Description**: The N4 bias field correction algorithm is a popular method for correcting low frequency intensity non-uniformity present in MRI image known as bias field.
 In this work, the N4 algorithm part of the ANTsPy python library was used (https://antspy.readthedocs.io/en/latest/utils.html)
    - **Usage**: Correct MR images from receive bias inhomogeneities before segmentation.
    - **ANTsPy version used**: 0.4.2 (https://pypi.org/project/antspyx/)

-4) **FastSurferVINN**:
+3) **FastSurferVINN**:

    - **Description**: *FastSurferVINN* is a submodule of *FastSurfer* (https://github.com/Deep-MI/FastSurfer), a neuroimaging software designed for the automatic segmentation and reconstruction of the cerebral cortex and subcortical structures at native sub-millimeter resolution of brain MR images.
    - **Usage**: Automatic brain segmentation at native sub-millimeter resolution of T1w and 'pseudo' T1w images
-   - **FastSurfer version used**: Docker container of version 2.0.0 (https://github.com/Deep-MI/FastSurfer/releases/tag/v2.0.0) with the `--seg_only` flag running on GPU.
+   - **FastSurfer version used**: Docker container of version 2.3.0 (https://github.com/Deep-MI/FastSurfer/releases/tag/v2.3.0) with the `--seg_only` flag running on GPU.

 ---